 Although it may seem a bit overwhelming (notably the bar, which can be very noisy), friendly, efficient staff at this Belfast Hotels reception set arriving guests at their ease and guest accommodation - spacious, contemporary, luxurious, with all the technical gizmos you could possibly want - is given a human dimension with the offer of early morning delivery of a quarter pint of fresh milk.

 The two suites aptly-named Samson and Goliath (after the famous Harland & Wolff cranes) sport nine foot beds, and one of them even has its own purple baize pool table.

-The Brasserie offers simple wholesome fare (steaks from The Duke of Baccleuch’s Scottish Estate, for example), and good breakfasts are smartly served here too.
+The stylish Brasserie is quieter in tone and offers simple wholesome fare, notably a strong range of grills including lobster (half or whole) as well as steaks and burgers.
+Good breakfasts are smartly served here too.
 The bar, with extensive cocktail menu, flat screen television, huge leather sofas, flickering lights, and loud music, is an in-place at night.

 Multi storey car park nearby, but check details when booking as it is may not be possible to access your car at certain times.